brookewoolley/recruitment-uk/README.md

+# Elliot Jennings & Brooke Woolley

+This is our repo to try to complete the challenge below.
+We focused on functionality and reusable code over TDD due to the timescale.
+We have full functionality for categories and merchants, we are returning dates with correct values for cashflow.
+If we had more time we would have added a loop for adding dates with no transactions and have sorted the data in date order.

+For testing we would have mocked the response, allowing us to run the server.

 # Insights Service

 As part of out latest MVP build we need to present a user with some insights about their spending.
 We need to build a server that returns JSON formatted insights.
 A list of transactions for a user can be retrieved at `GET https://transactions.spokedev.xyz/transactions`.
 (Make sure you use https!!!).
 The server should fetch this list, then calculate the insights below, and return them in the body of the response with a 200 response code.

 The api returns an array of transactions: